-A 2017 study estimated that a national handwashing programme in India could yield returns of net US$5.64 billion.
-This amounts to a 92-fold return on investment.
-In China, a similar program for China could yield a net annual return of US$2.64 billion, which amounts to a 35-fold return on investment.
-According the the authors of this study, “With these very high estimates of benefits to costs, well-designed national handwashing behaviour change programmes in India and China should substantially reduce the heavy burden of disease and offer excellent value for money.”
+The 2017 study referenced above estimated that a national handwashing program in India could yield returns of US$5.64 billion, or a 92-fold return on investment.
+A similar program for China could yield a net annual return of US$2.64 billion, a 35-fold return on investment.
+The authors noted that national handwashing behavior change programs could significantly reduce infections in both countries, and offer excellent value for money.[iv]

-[iii] Townsend J, Greenland K, Curtis V. Costs of diarrhoea and acute respiratory infection attributable to not handwashing: the cases of India and China.
-Tropical Medicine & International Health.
-2017
+[iv] Townsend J, Greenland K, Curtis V. Costs of diarrhoea and acute respiratory infection attributable to not handwashing: the cases of India and China.
+Trop Med Int Health, 2017; 22(1): 74-81.